 Students: Anna Keathley and Lauren Magee at Loyola Marymount University are students conducting undergraduate research under the RAINS Research Fellowship related to Project-SET.

-External Evaluators: The Center for Research in Educational Policy (CREP) at the University of Memphis will work in conjunction with Michelle Everson to serve as the external evaluators for the project.
+External Evaluators: The Center for Research in Educational Policy (CREP) at the University of Memphis serve as the external evaluators for this project.
+During the first year of the project, Michelle Everson also helped the project greatly with her expertise as an evaluator.

 Established in 1989, CREP is a University of Memphis based educational research center and State of Tennessee Center of Excellence.
 CREP currently has a staff of 40 trained researchers, practitioners, and research assistants.
 The mission of the Center is to implement a research agenda associated with educational policies and practices in pre-K–12 schools, and to disseminate research findings so that they inform decisions made by educational practitioners and policymakers.